node-red-contrib-fff-ws-session-manager 0.0.3

 npm version License: MIT

-📦 Installation
+Installation

-Run the following command in your Node-RED user directory (typically ~/.node-red):
+From the Node-RED user directory (typically ~/.node-red):

 npm install node-red-contrib-fff-ws-session-manager

-Input Message Structure
+Input

 {